Trimethoprim

 Print

-Trimethoprim might be used in pregnancy if another antibiotic has not worked to treat a UTI.
+Trimethoprim might be used in pregnancy if another antibiotic has not worked to treat your urinary tract infection (UTI).

 What is it?

-Trimethoprim is an antibiotic most commonly used to treat and prevent urinary tract infections (UTIs).
-Trimethoprim is sometimes prescribed on its own or in combination with another antibiotic called sulfamethoxazole.
-This combination of drugs is called co-trimoxazole.
+Trimethoprim is an antibiotic mainly used to treat urinary tract infections (UTIs).
+It may be prescribed on its own or combined with another antibiotic called sulfamethoxazole.
+This combination is known as co-trimoxazole.

 Benefits